Tools

 • Powerful forms: Supports complex calculations, external datasets, barcode scans, on-device printing, multiple languages, and more.

-• Easy analysis: Download your data or connect apps like Excel, Power BI, Python, or R to create real-time dashboards.
+• Easy analysis: Download data or connect apps like Excel, Power BI, Python, or R to create real-time dashboards.

 • Geospatial awareness: Add offline map layers, navigate between places, use map features in form logic.

-• Flexible workflows: Entities enable longitudinal data collection, case management, and other dynamic use-cases.
+• Flexible workflows: Entities enable longitudinal data collection, case management, and other dynamic use cases.

 Demo: ODK – YouTube